omou-org/mainframe/README.rst

 Installation
 ============

 After cloning this repo, install Docker_ for your appropriate operating system and start it up.
+Also run ``brew install postgresql`` to install Postgres.

 If you have a Mac and don't have virtualenv properly configured on your local machine yet, run ``make virtualenv`` to set up virtualenv packages necessary for development.
 Then run
 ``make setup`` from this repo to set up everything else!
 Open a new terminal window before the next step.